 The only (poor) option

-This price policy of Forest Department leaves the accommodation options limited to one and only: the overpriced Blue Planet.
+This price policy of the Forest Department leaves the accommodation options limited to one and only: the overpriced Blue Planet.
 It is quite long and tiring walk all the way from the Long Island jetty, especially if you have luggage.
 We booked by phone, so they knew we are coming, would somehow expect someone to pick us up and help with luggage.
-Well Blue Planet enjoys quasi monopoly position here, thus they do no need to be super service oriented.
-If you decide to hit Long Island, then call Blue Planet, tell them your arrival details and kindly ask to be picked up from jetty.
+Well, Blue Planet enjoys quasi-monopoly position here, thus they do not need to be super service-oriented.
+If you decide to hit Long Island, then call Blue Planet, tell them your arrival details and kindly ask to be picked up from the jetty.

 Blue planet is wooden-bamboo structure, which despite being quite new, already looks run down.
-For a reasonable room, I am not saying “nice”, just reasonable, they ask 2000-2500, no bargaining.
-Hole on the bamboo wall with mattress on the floor, which honestly looks terrible and I am not a picky guy, will go for 800-1000.
+For a reasonable room, I am not saying “nice”, just "reasonable", they ask 2000-2500, no bargaining.
+A hole in the bamboo wall with a mattress on the floor, which honestly looks terrible and I am not a picky guy, will go for 800-1000.

 Going to Lalaji Bay, Long island, Andaman

 Food is another reason to skip Long Island for now.
-Anywhere in India you hit the market area, you will get at least some food.
+There is no reasonable restaurant on Long Islands.
+Well, there is no place to eat at all, other than your accommodation.
+Anywhere in India, you hit the market area, you will get at least some food.
 Long Island’s population is so small and poor, that there is nothing cooked available for breakfast, forget lunch or dinner.
 Thus you will eat at Blue Planet, which cooks reasonably, but order your food well ahead, so they can get supplies for your meals.
-Alternatively check the Vanashree Guest House for lunch or dinner.
+Alternatively, check the Vanashree Guest House for lunch or dinner.